AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 EDIT MODE allows you to move drums, objects, and change drum sounds.
 (Left VR controller Button 1).

+![OculusControllersVRDUSEDIT](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/c4f0892a-146c-4d52-afe2-4f3f8563c189)

 When you enter EDIT MODE you will see a warning all around you that you are in EDIT MODE.

-![OculusControllersVRDUSEDIT](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/c4f0892a-146c-4d52-afe2-4f3f8563c189)

-Player in EDIT MODE example.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/fb1d269b-eeee-402b-b791-0a80be7a3dbe)